PrasanKumar1101/FlightsAndSearchService/README.md

 # Welcome to Filghts Service

 # Project setup
--clone the project on your local
+    - Clone the project on your local
--execute `npm install` on the same path as of your root directory of the downloaded project -create a new `.env` file in the root directory and add the following enviornmane variable
+    - Execute `npm install` on the same path as of your root directory of the downloaded project
-    -`PIRT=3000`
+    - create a new `.env` file in the root directory and add the following enviornmane variable -`PIRT=3000`
--Inside the `src/config` folder create a new file `config.json` and then add the following piece of json
+    - Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

 ```
 {